-Upon the completion of this offering, assuming no exercise of the underwriters' option to purchase additional shares, we will have a total of 1,233,924 shares of our common stock outstanding, assuming: (i) the automatic conversion of shares of our preferred stock outstanding as of June 30, 2017, into 458,172 shares of our common stock effective immediately prior to the completion of this offering; (ii) the sale and issuance of shares of our common stock in this offering at the initial public offering price of \$ per share; (iii) a a 1-to- forward stock split, which will occur immediately prior to the completion of this offering; and (iv) no outstanding options are exercised.
+Upon the completion of this offering, assuming no exercise of the underwriters' option to purchase additional shares, we will have a total of 8,683,247 shares of our common stock outstanding, assuming and reflecting: (i) 130,590 shares of common stock issued to an entity owned and controlled by Daniel S. Janney, a member of our board of directors, in August 2017; (ii) the automatic conversion of shares of our preferred stock outstanding as of June 30, 2017, into 2,061,773 shares of our common stock effective immediately prior to the completion of this offering; (iii) the sale and issuance of shares of our common stock in this offering at an initial public offering price of \$10.00 per share; (iv) a a 1-to-4.5 forward stock split, in the form of a dividend, which will occur prior to the effectiveness of this registration statement; and (v) no outstanding options are exercised.
 Of these outstanding shares, all of the shares of common stock sold in this offering will be freely tradable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.